causal-agent/programble.github.io/_drafts/fbclock.md

 so in the spirit of the (A)GPL,
 I encourage you to copy the file and [modify] it to your needs.

+I'll probably code up
+a battery charge indicator next, then move on to what I originally intended to program, which may appear as a new post in the future!

 [`strftime`]: http://man7.org/linux/man-pages/man3/strftime.3.html
 [full implementation]: https://github.com/programble/dotfiles/blob/master/bin/fbclock.c